 Jennifer Bandy’s love of horses has spanned her whole life .
 She focused her learning and skill set in natural horsemanship.
 She then rose to a training role, teaching horsemanship to many riders, families and horse owners.
 It was during this teaching experience that she realized the healing power people experienced when interacting with horses.
 Jennifer then decided to take her knowledge and skills and use them for a healing purpose to help those who are suffering from trauma.
 Using Equine Facilitated Psychotherapy to help the client through the healing process, Jennifer established Walk With Me.
 This equine therapy program is designed to help those in need regain hope, confidence, self-esteem and teach responsibility through horsemanship.

-Jennifer has her Equine Specialist (ES) certification with Path International.
-She is currently working on her certification with Natural Lifemanship.
+Jennifer has her Equine Specialist (ES) certification with Path International and is certification with Natural Lifemanship.
 Still Waters Farm is a registered center member of Path International.
 We believe Path International has set the standard in the industry and Walk With Me at Still Waters Farm wants to meet or exceed that standard.

 Jessica is in long term recovery.
 She joined the barn staff in February 2019.
 She was offered on the job training to learn about proper care and feeding of horses and stable management.
 She began observing how her relationship with the horse had changed over a few months.
 That created a desire to want to deepen her experience, where she entered a program that eventually help her heal from her trauma and ignite a passion to want to help others.
 Currently she is working on her Equine specialist in mental health and learning and has successfully completed the NC certification for Peer Support Specialist.